Nine Major Train Mishaps Occurred From Aug 2018 To August 2020 - UrduPoint

 Nine Major Train Mishaps Occurred From Aug 2018 To August 2020

-As many as nine major accidents of passenger and goods trains have occurred on Pakistan's Railways entire network across the country from August 2018 to August 2020

-ISLAMABAD (UrduPoint / Pakistan Point News - 8th Sep, 2020 ) :As many as nine major accidents of passenger and goods trains have occurred on Pakistan's Railways entire network across the country from August 2018 to August 2020.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 13th Sep, 2020 ) :Around nine major accidents of passenger and goods trains have occurred in the entire network fo Pakistan's Railways across the country from August 2018 to August 2020.

-In these accidents, around 134 persons died, 167 sustained injuries while the financial damage faced by the Pakistan Railways was above Rs 410 million, an official in the Ministry of Railways told APP.
+In these accidents during last two years, around 134 persons died, 167 sustained injuries while the financial damage faced by the Pakistan Railways was above Rs 410 million, an official in the Ministry of Railways told APP.

 He said Pakistan Railways was in process of revamping and upgrading the existing railway infrastructure through installation of Main Line-I project under the China-Pakistan Economic Corridor (CPEC).